Analysis | Power Up: It's Election Day. Here's what the experts are watching on a long night.

 - But Trump has no legal authority to stop the count on Tuesday: “If a jurisdiction doesn’t get done counting its ballots on election night because of the volume, broken machines or any other reason, there’s zero grounds for stopping it under any state’s laws,” Benjamin L. Ginsberg, a leading elections lawyer in the U.S. for multiple Republican presidential candidates, told the Times.
 “You’re just going to disenfranchise people for his sport?”

-More partisan showdowns are expected.
+And more partisan showdowns are expected.
 Pennsylvania, Wisconsin, and Michigan are “are all split between Democratic governors and Republican-run legislatures, teeing up a partisan clash over counting votes,” Paul notes.

 Let's not sleep on the number of Senate races that will be closely watched, too.